hbctraining/Training-modules/Accelerate_with_automation/lessons/setting_up.md

 _Once you have identified which folder you are in, this is where we will be downloading your data._

-**2. Right click on the link below, and be sure to "Save link as..."**.
-You will be prompted to choose a folder within a Finder/File Explorer window.
-Navigate to the directory that was listed when running `pwd`.
+**2. Click on the link below then go to file > download to download the data"**.
+This will automatically download the folder to your downloads folder.
 If you downloaded the data previously as a part of the Basic Shell workshop, you do not need to download it again unless you have deleted it.

 * Download data by [clicking here](https://www.dropbox.com/s/x66jksdd4jklpdw/unix_lesson.zip?dl=0).